There’s a ton of custom races and classes for this campaign; these are covered on the Character Creation page.

 There are no “Alignment” languages in this game, though Liturgic and the Black Speech fulfil similar roles.
-Characters may also encounter additional secret and lost languages (such as Drunic or the Black Speech) during play.
+Characters may also encounter additional secret and lost languages (such as Drunic) during play.

 - Lamp oil cannot be used in combat.
 Flasks of Military Oil only burn for 1d4 points of damage.
 Alchemist’s Fire burns for full 1d8 damage and costs 25gp.